-Recent advancements with a standards-based Real Time Benefit Check transaction have enabled progress to increase prospective ePA, submission of prior authorization before or during ePrescribing workflow.
-A hybrid XML and EDI draft version of the RTBC standard was balloted at the August 2020 NCPDP workgroup meeting.
+Recent advancements with a standards-based Real-Time Benefit Check transaction have enabled progress to increase prospective ePA, submission of prior authorization before or during ePrescribing workflow.
+The Real-Time Prescription Benefit (RTPB) Standard Version 11 was approved for ballot at the August 2020 NCPDP Work Group Meeting.
+The standard supports XML and EDI syntaxes.